Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Patterson densities

 The Patterson densities satisfy the following extension of the classical Sullivan shadow lemma (which gives the claim when $\wt F$ is constant, see \cite{Roblin03}), and its corollaries.

-If $\mu$ is a Borel positive measure on a metric space $(X,d)$, the triple $(X,d,\mu)$ is called a {\em metric measure space} .
-A metric measure space $(X,d,\mu)$ is {\em doubling} if there exists $c\geq 1$ such that for all $x\in X$ and $r>0$
+If $\mu$ is a positive Borel measure on a metric space $(X,d)$, the triple $(X,d,\mu)$ is called a {\em metric measure space} .
+A metric measure space $(X,d,\mu)$ is {\em doubling} if there exists $c\geq 1$ such that, for all $x\in X$ and $r>0$,

 Note that, up to changing $c$, the number $2$ may be replaced by any constant larger than $1$.
-See for instance \cite{Heinonen01}) for more details on doubling metric measure spaces.
-We refer for instance to \cite[Ex.~17.4.12]{DasSimUrb14arxiv} for examples of non-doubling Patterson(-Sullivan) measures, and to \cite[Prop.~17.4.4]{DasSimUrb14arxiv} for a characterisation of the doubling property of the Patterson measures when $\Ga$ is geometrically finite and $F=0$.
+See for instance \cite{Heinonen01} for more details on doubling metric measure spaces.
+We refer for instance to \cite[Ex.~17.4.12]{DasSimUrb14arxiv} for examples of nondoubling Patterson(-Sullivan) measures, and to \cite[Prop.~17.4.4]{DasSimUrb14arxiv} for a characterisation of the doubling property of the Patterson measures when $\Ga$ is geometrically finite and $F=0$.